balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

-Part 2: Implement Browser Setup
+Part 2: Implement browser setup
 *******************************

 Before we start to implement our first setup, let's take a look to the login-page.
 If you